© Mid Wales Opera

 Baritone

-One-time zoologist and National Otter Surveyor of England, Philip Smith hung up his waders to study singing, first at the Birmingham Conservatoire and then with Barbara Robotham at the Royal Northern College of Music, graduating with distinction in 2008.
-He is a Britten-Pears Young Artist Programme alumnus, a Samling Artist and Crear Scholar.
+Philip Smith studied at the Birmingham Conservatoire and Royal Northern College of Music, graduating with distinction in 2008.
+He is a former Britten Pears Young Artist, a Samling Artist and Crear Scholar.

 In concert Philip has performed with orchestras including the Hallé, Royal Liverpool Philharmonic’s Ensemble 10/10, Manchester Camerata and the Northern Sinfonia with conductors including Sir Mark Elder, Clark Rundell, David Hill and Nicholas Kraemer.
 His repertoire includes Rossini Petite messe solennelle, Haydn The Creation, Fauré Requiem, Bach B Minor Mass, Walton Belshazzar’s Feast, Vaughan Williams Five Mystical Songs and Tippett A Child of Our Time.